 e.
-Counter fraud

-The Audit Committee will satisfy itself that the Trust has adequate arrangements in place for countering fraud and will approve the appointment of the Local Anti-Fraud Specialist.
-The Committee will review the outcomes of counter fraud work.
+Counter fraud The Audit Committee will satisfy itself that the Trust has adequate arrangements in place for countering fraud and will approve the appointment of the Local Anti-Fraud Specialist.
+The Committee will review the outcomes of counter fraud work. f.
+Management The Committee shall request and review reports and positive assurances from directors and managers on the overall arrangements for governance, risk management and internal control.
+The Committee may also request specific reports from individual functions within the organisation (e.g. clinical audit) as they may be appropriate to the overall arrangements. g.
+Financial reporting The Audit Committee shall monitor the integrity of the Annual financial statements of the Trust.

-f.
-Management

-The Committee shall request and review reports and positive assurances from directors and managers on the overall arrangements for governance, risk management and internal control.

-The Committee may also request specific reports from individual functions within the organisation (e.g. clinical audit) as they may be appropriate to the overall arrangements.

-g.
-Financial reporting

-The Audit Committee shall monitor the integrity of the Annual financial statements of the Trust.

 The Audit Committee should ensure that the systems for financial reporting to the Board, including those of budgetary control, are subject to review as to completeness and accuracy of the information provided to the Board.

-The Audit Committee will review the Trust's annual report and financial statements before submission to the Board, focusing particularly on:

-- The wording in the Annual Governance Statement and other disclosures relevant to the Terms of Reference of the Committee - Changes in, and compliance with, accounting policies and practices - Unadjusted mis-statements in the financial statements - Major judgemental areas, and - Significant adjustments resulting from the audit - Letter of representation - Qualitative aspects of financial reporting.
+The Audit Committee will review the Trust's annual report and financial statements before submission to the Board, focusing particularly on: The wording in the Annual Governance Statement and other disclosures relevant to the Terms of Reference of the Committee • Changes in, and compliance with, accounting policies and practices • Unadjusted mis-statements in the financial statements Major judgemental areas, and • Significant adjustments resulting from the audit Letter of representation Qualitative aspects of financial reporting.
+Membership: The Committee membership will be appointed by the Board of Directors from amongst its Non-Executive members and will consist of not less than three members.
+Members can participate in meetings by two-way audio link including telephone, video or computer link (excepting email communication).
+Participation in this way shall be deemed to constitute presence in person at the meeting and count towards the quorum.